nextcloud/documentation/developer_manual/exapp_development/tech_details/api/routes.rst

 Unregister
 ^^^^^^^^^^

-ExApp routes are unregistered automatically when the ExApp is uninstalling, or during the ExApp update before registering the new routes.
+ExApp routes are unregistered automatically when the ExApp is uninstalled, and new routes are re-registered when the ExApp is updated.